json-bell/calendar-puzzle/kanban.md

 # Backlog

+## CAL-20: Make Grid solution solving more efficient

+See comments in `generateSolution.ts`: plans how to target the smallest spaces first, so that solution spaces are more quickly eliminated (checks e.g. if a 5-panel gap CAN be filled, before trying all the different ways of filling the 35 panel gap)

 ## Epic - Detecting Win and choosing date

 CAL-?: Date selection - 3 fields Num/Day/Month?
 Or calendar?
 Both?